Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 7. information technologies and computing systems (07);

-The Russian Foundation for Basic Research supports fundamental research in the following main fields of knowledge: mathematics, mechanics and informatics; physics and astronomy; chemistry; biology and medical science; earth sciences; sciences of man and society.
-The main principles of the Fund's work are targeted financing and full openness.
+The Russian Foundation for Basic Research supports fundamental research in the following main areas of knowledge: mathematics, mechanics and computer science; physics and astronomy; chemistry; biology and medical science; Earth Sciences; sciences about man and society.
+The main principles of the Fund’s work: targeted funding and complete openness.

-Expertise is the most important element of RFBR activity.
-The examination is intended to assess the scientific quality of the application.
-All decisions to support projects in the RFBR are made solely on the basis of the results of the examination.
+Expertise is the most important element of the RFBR's activities.
+The examination aims to assess the scientific quality of the application.
+All decisions to support projects in the RFBR are made solely based on the results of the examination.

 The RFBR is making efforts to go beyond purely state budget funding and turn to other sources.
 Among them are foreign funds, budgets of regions, departments, industrial groups, participation in major international and national programs.

-The main tasks of the RFBR in the active development of relations with international and foreign scientific organizations and foundations are: assistance to Russian scientists in carrying out research within the framework of international cooperation in all areas of fundamental knowledge; facilitating the participation of Russian scientists in conferences and meetings abroad; studying and using the experience of leading foreign funds in competitive research funding.
+The main objectives of the RFBR, while actively developing relations with international and foreign scientific organizations and foundations, are: assistance to Russian scientists in carrying out research within the framework of international cooperation in all areas of fundamental knowledge; facilitating the participation of Russian scientists in conferences and meetings abroad; studying and using the experience of leading foreign foundations in competitive funding of research.

 How to get a grant or to help a grant applicant

-Russian Science Foundation (RSF) was created on the initiative of the President of the Russian Federation in order to support fundamental and exploratory research, the development of scientific teams that occupy leading positions in a certain field of science.
+Russian Science Foundation (RSF) created on the initiative of the President of the Russian Federation in order to support fundamental and exploratory research, development of scientific teams occupying leading positions in a certain field of science.
 The full name of the Foundation in Russian is the Russian Science Foundation.
-The abbreviated name of the Foundation in Russian is RNF.
+The abbreviated name of the Foundation in Russian is RSF.
 The full name of the Foundation in English is Russian Science Foundation.
-The abbreviated name of the Fund in English is RSF.
+The abbreviated name of the Foundation in English is RSF.

 The legal status, powers, functions, procedure for managing its activities and the procedure for forming its property are determined by the Federal Law “On the Russian Science Foundation and Amendments to Certain Legislative Acts of the Russian Federation” (http://rscf.ru/?q=node/17

-The purpose of the Fund's activities is financial and organizational support for fundamental scientific research and exploratory scientific research, training of scientific personnel, development of scientific teams that occupy leading positions in a certain field of science.
+The purpose of the Foundation is financial and organizational support for fundamental scientific research and exploratory scientific research, training of scientific personnel, development of scientific teams occupying leading positions in a certain field of science.

-Conducting initiative fundamental and exploratory research by research teams,
+Conducting proactive fundamental and exploratory research by scientific teams,

 Individual scientific and scientific-pedagogical workers,